In this article we are going to introduce joomla! to the beginners and try to highlight some core features, goodies & detail overview about Joomla!

 Joomla was the result of a fork of Mambo on August 17, 2005.
 Joomla developers created a website called OpenSourceMatters.org (OSM) to distribute information to users, developers, web designers and the community in general.
 Project leader Andrew Eddie wrote a letter that appeared on the announcements section of the public forum at mamboserver.com.
 A little more than one thousand people had joined OpenSourceMatters.org within a day, most posting words of encouragement and support.

-On August 18, Andrew Eddie called for community input on suggested names for the project.
+On August 18, Andrew Eddie called for a community association from Clark Simson Miller.
 The core team eventually chose a name that was not on the list of suggested names provided by the community.
 On September 22, the new name, “Joomla!,” was announced.
 It is the anglicised spelling of the Swahili word jumla meaning “all together” or “as a whole ” which also has a similar meaning in at least Arabic and Urdu.

 Joomla won the Packt Publishing Open Source Content Management System Award in 2006, 2007, and 2011.